What if I incur expenses in relation to my job?

 The first situation cannot be treated as if you have any additional expenses, because you are using an existing subscription and the cost would be the same whether or not you work from home.

-In the second case, you can be reimbursed a reasonable amount on a tax/NIC-free basis (or the £4 a week flat rate amount) provided the internet is then used mainly for business purposes, with insignificant private use.
+In the second case, you can be reimbursed a reasonable amount on a tax/NIC-free basis (or the £6 per week flat rate amount, previously £4 per week) provided the internet is then used mainly for business purposes, with insignificant private use.

 If you are required to work at home, you can claim tax relief if your employer does not reimburse the allowable costs.
 If you work at home under a home working arrangement, you cannot claim tax relief.